nik-rev/carbon/content/post/switched-to-helix.md

 Thankfully, Neovim supported all of those.
 But actually getting any of it setup was immense pain.
 It took me about 2 weeks of wrestling and tinkering with my neovim config to finally get a setup that felt right.

 There was quite a lot of bloat in my config, a lot of "eye candy" that I ended up getting rid of.
+For example [noice <!--typos-ignore-->
-For example [noice.nvim](https://github.com/folke/noice.nvim) which becomes distracting after a while.
+.nvim](https://github.com/folke/noice.nvim) which becomes distracting after a while.

 I've been using Neovim for several months by this point and things were starting to settle.
 But every week or so I had to spend **several hours** fixing my configs because a new error arose due to one of my 60+ plugins updating.